frederic-perez/AmE-dictionary/data/idioms.md

 __be-all and end-all__ _Cliché_ Something that is the very best or most important; something so good that it will end the search for something better. _Finishing the building of his boat became the be-all and end-all of Roger’s existence._ _Sally is the be-all and the end-all of Don’s life._ _Being a professor was never his be-all and end-all._
 __Beam me up, Scotty__ Get me out of here!
 Take me away!
 __bean counter__ :two: __1__ A derogatory term used to describe someone who obsesses over trivial and insignificant expenditures in an attempt to save money.
+__beanpole__ One who is very skinny. _Susie is such a beanpole now that she’s had her growth spurt._
 __bear (someone or something) in mind__ :two::hammer:
 __bear down__
 __bear fruit__ :three: (bear fruits) Yield results, have a favorable outcome. _This new idea of his is bound to bear fruit._